 Research projects funded by the National Science Foundation and other funding sources form an important focus for faculty and student research.
 These projects include collaborations with other units across the university, such as:

 Colloquia are held during the academic year on Friday afternoons at 3:30pm in Elliott Hall, Room S204.
-To receive email announcements of the talks, contact Hannah Sande at firstname.lastname@example.org or Kyle Marek-Spartz at email@example.com.
+To receive email announcements of the talks, contact Professor Hooi Ling Soh at firstname.lastname@example.org.

 Syntax/semantics Reading Group:

-A reading group on syntax/semantics meets during the academic year on Fridays from 1:30 to 3:00pm in Elliott S225.
-The group meets to discuss papers or books in the fields of syntactic and semantic theory.
-For more information, contact David Schueler.
+A reading group on syntax/semantics meets to discuss papers or books in the fields of syntactic and semantic theory.
+For more information, contact Claire Halpert at email@example.com.